January 2021 – March 2022

-Along with our partners, we are delighted to have been awarded over £400,000 from the government’s Green Recovery Challenge Fund for the Sparkling Streams project.
-The project aims to improve the condition of the River Kennet and its tributaries, increase wildlife and connect people with nature.
+We were delighted when, in December 2020, the North Wessex Downs AONB was awarded over £400,000 from the government’s Green Recovery Challenge Fund for our partnership project, Sparkling Streams.
+Through the project we aimed to improve the condition of the River Kennet and its tributaries, increase wildlife and connect people with nature.

 The Sparkling Streams Partnership

 - North Wessex Downs Area of Outstanding Natural Beauty

 - The Rivers Trust for the Kennet Catchment (ARK)

 - Southern Streams Farmer Group

 To produce our successful bid, we had coordinated a number of ideas from our partners in the Middle Kennet Catchment.
 ARK, the Southern Streams Farmer Group and Town and Manor of Hungerford all had proposals and projects at various stages of preparation and development.
 Having been awarded the funding, we steered the delivery of their work which focused on improving the water quality and chalk river habitats of the Shalbourne, Dun and the River Kennet Site of Special Scientific Interest (SSSI).